 Justine Bateman played air-headed Mallory Keaton.
 During and post-Family Ties, Bateman appeared in several TV films but in 1988 jumped onto the big screen as Jennie Lee, the lead singer of an all-girl band alongside Julia Roberts in Satisfaction.
 In 2006 she made a cameo on Arrested Development and played opposite her real-life younger brother Jason Bateman and has also appeared in Desperate Housewives, Californication and Psych, among other shows.
 Finding alternative ways to express herself, Bateman launched a fashion line and immersed herself in a variety of digital media projects.
 She graduated from UCLA with a major in computer science in 2016.
 She also writes, directs and produces.

 Tina Yothers will forever be known as Jen, the sassiest Keaton member who was never afraid to speak her mind.
-Although her role in Family Ties was her most prominent, she did appear in two memorable made-for-TV-films in the early ‘90s, including Laker Girls and the Tonya Harding Story.
+Although her role in Family Ties was her most prominent, she did appear in two memorable made-for-TV films in the early ‘90s, including Laker Girls and the Tonya Harding Story.
 Yothers has also appeared on some reality shows including Celebrity Fitness Club, Celebrity Wife Swap and What Not to Wear.

 Brian Bonsall won three Young Artist Awards for his role as the sprightly Andrew Keaton, the youngest clan member in Family Ties who had to deal with older bro Alex’s attempt at shaping him into a nice little Reagan Republican.
 After the show ended, Bonsall moved on to other favorable projects including Blank Check and Star Trek: The Next Generation, but after a few more acting gigs, he retired from the industry in 1995.
-His focus shifted to high school in Colorado, where he eventually became immersed into the punk music scene.
+His focus shifted to high school in Colorado, where he eventually became immersed in the punk music scene.
 Bonsall's had numerous run-ins with the law and substance abuse problems, but is now sober and is concentrating on his music career.